 Tune heartbeat interval and Rocksdb Memstore to decrease the overhead of each individual tablet

 If you are unable to reduce the number of tablets to an acceptable number using one of the methods above, it is possible to reduce the overhead of heartbeat operations and the memory usage of each tablet by adjusting the following settings.
 Please confirm these values with Yugabyte Support for your specific use case

-Note: leader_lease_duration_ms should be 4x the value of raft_heartbeat_interval_ms.
+Note: leader_lease_duration_ms should be less than the value of (raft_heartbeat_interval_ms x leader_failure_max_missed_heartbeat_periods).

 High tablet count can be reduced by Splitting Tablets ahead of time or changing the value at runtime.
 Re-sharding of data can also to used to improve query performance.
 For example, range scans can be optimized by explicitly specifying split at values during table creation time.
 Splitting can also be useful when shard size grows due to increasing the volume of data resulting in an imbalance of tablets per node.
 We can use Manual or Automatic Tablet splitting to evenly balance the tablets/tablet leaders for the table across all the nodes.
 Tablets can be split using the following mechanisms.